Sparse MeZO: Less Parameters for Better Performance in Zeroth-Order LLM Fine-Tuning: Experiments

 \subsection{Experimental Setting}

-\textbf{Datasets.} To verify the performance gain of our proposed method, we conduct experiments on various fine-tuning tasks include SST-2 \cite{socher2013recursive}, RTE \cite{dagan2005pascal,haim2006second,giampiccolo2007third,bentivogli2009fifth}, BoolQ \cite{clark2019boolq}, WIC \cite{pilehvar2018wic}, MultiRC \cite{khashabi2018looking}) and multi-class task COPA \cite{roemmele2011choice}.
+\textbf{Datasets.} To verify the performance gain of our proposed method, we conduct experiments on various fine-tuning tasks include SST-2 \citep{socher2013recursive}, RTE \citep{bentivogli2009fifth,dagan2005pascal,giampiccolo2007third}, BoolQ \citep{clark2019boolq}, WIC \citep{pilehvar2018wic}, MultiRC \citep{khashabi2018looking}) and multi-class task COPA \citep{roemmele2011choice}.

 \textbf{Models.} We primarily use pre-trained LLaMA-7b \cite{touvron2023llama} to evaluate the performance of our proposed method on downstream tasks.
-To further demonstrate our method's versatility, we also test it with OPT-13b \cite{zhang2022opt}.
+To further demonstrate our method's versatility, we also test it with Mistral-7B-v0.1 \cite{jiang2023mistral} and OPT-13b \cite{zhang2022opt}.
+We provide more details about the results in the Appendix \ref{sec_opt}.
 Additionally, to examine our method's scalability, we evaluate it on larger models, such as LLaMA-30b.

 \textbf{Baselines.} First, we compare our method to the vanilla MeZO to demonstrate how sparsification enhances MeZO's convergence speed and overall performance.
 Additionally, to show that our proposed S-MeZO effectively identifies and modifies crucial parameters, we contrast it with R-MeZO (a version of MeZO applying a random mask to select parameters for optimization).
-In addition, we also explore the impact of zero-shot optimization on improving a pre-trained language model's capabilities through experiments with zeroth-shot learning and in-context learning techniques \cite{brown2020language}.
+In addition, we also explore the impact of zero-shot optimization on improving a pre-trained language model's capabilities through experiments with zeroth-shot learning and in-context learning techniques \citep{brown2020language}.
 Lastly, to understand the performance gap between zeroth-order and first-order optimization in fine-tuning large language models, we present results from conventional full-parameter fine-tuning (FT) using the Adam optimizer, the most widely used method for such tasks.
+In addition, we also compare MeZO and its variants against LoRA, the most widely adopted PEFT method.